ptoche/GDLC/GDLC/future/README.md

 ## Overview

 This directory contains experimental features and work in progress.
+The closest thing to junk.